Speciality: Old Age Psychiatry

 In OA Psychiatry ST4-6s usually join the General Psychiatry on-call rota in their training location alongside colleagues from the other Psychiatry specialties.
 In certain areas, this may also include CAMHS.

 As part of your training, you are entitled to one Special Interest session (one half day) each week.
 In some areas, these sessions can be ‘banked’ and taken as a block, dependent on choice of interest session and agreement of local services.
-Opportunities such as palliative care, geriatric medicine, movement disorder clinics, ECT, HBCC and general adult specialities are available in most regions.
+Opportunities such as palliative care, care of the elderly medicine, movement disorder clinics, ECT, HBCC and general adult specialities are available in most regions.
 There is also a specialist ward for behaviour which challenges within the North Region and within the East there is a Cognitive Neuroscience clinic.

 There are Local Programme Leads in each Region;